xinjin/course-net/assignments/assignment4/README.md

 ## Obtaining required software

+[We are providing a VM](http://www.cs.jhu.edu/~hzhu/proj4.ova) that has all the components you need to get started on the assignment.
+Or you can follow the instruction below to set up the environment manually.

 To complete the exercises, you will need to clone 2 p4lang Github repositories and install their dependencies.
 To clonde the repositories: